-Planning your menu out in advance
+Planning your menu in advance

 The first few weeks you’re in braces are generally the hardest, but once your gums and mouth get used to them, managing a new diet will be a piece of cake!
 Remember to avoid anything too crunchy or too chewy since this can damage your braces and your teeth, and stick to a good dental hygiene routine to keep your mouth clean and healthy.

-You probably noticed us mentioned soreness, swelling, and tenderness quite a few times above.
+You probably noticed we mentioned soreness, swelling, and tenderness quite a few times above.
 Don’t let that worry you!
 Immediately after your braces are put on, and sometimes following an adjustment, you may find that your mouth feels slightly tender, but this is only temporary.
 However, you may find it helpful to stick to softer foods during this time, like soups, shakes, mashed potatoes, pasta, rice, and applesauce.
-Frozen yogurt, popsicles, and ice cream can also give your mouth a chance to adjust to treatment, and are great options when you need a little pick-me-up.
+Frozen yogurt, popsicles, and ice cream can also give your mouth a chance to adjust to treatment and are great options when you need a little pick-me-up.
 Just remember: everything in moderation, and brush thoroughly when you’re done!